 The Swisscave WL355F and WL355DF are mid height wine coolers and ideal for those whose space requirements prohibit the full size WL455F and WL455DF versions.

 The Bottom Line

 So, if you're looking for a premium wine fridge, the Swisscave Classic Edition is ideal.
 It's durable, high quality, has all the features you need for long term storage or service, is energy efficient and looks great too.
-The units can also be built in as well as freestanding giving great versatility and flexibility, the ability to house them also in a garage or cellar also adds to that flexibility of use.
+The units can also be built in as well as offered as freestanding wine fridges giving great versatility and flexibility, the ability to house them also in a garage or cellar also adds to that flexibility of use.